+- We have four goals:

+- 1. To provide a standard procedure and standard "yardstick" with which to define and measure the quality of risk analyses supporting risk management decisions.

-- The goal here is "Full Disclosure," not insistence on any ideal analysis quality.
-That is, in the real world of budgets, schedules, competing interests, and other decision factors, no analysis can score a "Yes" or "NA" on every AQT here.
-But risk management decision makers using risk analysis should be made aware of any shortfalls, and the implications of those shortfalls for their decision making. - Many times here we refer to "risk management decision makers," in particular associated with the phrases "should be made aware of," "understandable to" and related phrases.
-In all such cases, we mean both decision makers who are experts in risk analysis and decision makers who are NOT experts in risk analysis. - By "analysis," here we mean all of the analysis steps involved in supporting risk management decisions, that is: setting context risk communication - stakeholder involvement, risk management decision making, and - risk identification risk governance. - risk assessment - These AQTs are designed to apply to all application areas where risk analyses support risk management decisions.
+- To provide "Full Disclosure," not insistence on any ideal analysis quality.
+That is, in the real world of budgets, schedules, competing interests, and other decision factors, no analysis can score a "Yes" or "NA" on every test here.
+But risk management decision makers using risk analysis should be made aware of any shortfalls, and the implications of those shortfalls for their decision making.

+- 3. To consider every discovered shortfall as an "Opportunity To Improve."

+- 4. To create a culture of analysis quality, where every involved analyst and decision maker is aware of the shortfalls, their implications, and the need to, and ways to, improve the risk analysis

+- Many times here we refer to "risk management decision makers," in particular associated with the phrases "should be made aware of," "understandable to" and related phrases.
+In all such cases, we mean both decision makers who are experts in risk analysis and decision makers who are NOT experts in risk analysis.

+- By "analysis," here we mean all of the analysis steps involved in supporting risk management decisions, that is:

+- setting context

+- stakeholder involvement

+- risk identification

+- risk assessment

+- risk communication

+- risk management decision making, and

+- risk governance

+- These AQTs are designed to apply to all application areas where risk analyses support risk management decisions.
 A good list of those application areas can be surmised by simply reviewing 15 of the 16 Specialty Groups listed on the SRA website, all but the Foundational Issues Specialty Group.

-- This AQT battery may seem overly long and burdensome.
-We have three responses: - 1) A conscientious review process should be able to complete this review within a reasonable amount of time and effort. - 2) For any particular analysis, a large number of these AQTs will probably have "NA" responses. - 3) These AQTs should all be addressed.
-It is indefensible to maintain that only some of these AQTs should be addressed since to address all of them would be "too difficult." - This AQT battery will be implemented by software that will facilitate responses to each AQT, generate a full results file, and will include a display of the results in summary check-list form that can be quickly reviewed for analysis quality control. - An academic study of risk analysis could more than double the AQTs we list here.
+- This RAQT battery may seem overly long.
+We have three responses: - 1.
+A conscientious review process should be able to complete this review within a reasonable amount of time and effort. - 2.
+For any particular analysis, a large number of these AQTs will probably have "NA" responses. - These AQTs should all be addressed.
+It is indefensible to maintain that only some of these AQTs should be addressed since to address all of them would be "too difficult." - This RAQT battery will be implemented by software that will facilitate responses to each AQT, generate a full results report, and provide a choice among summary reports that can be quickly reviewed for analysis quality control.
+An announcement will be made on sra.org when the software launches. - An academic study of risk analysis could more than double the AQTs we list here.
 Our goal is not to be complete, but to identify the AQTs that most efficiently determine analysis quality in practice. - It would be impractical to craft these AQTs fully specified at a detailed level for every analysis in every area of application.
-So these AQTs are crafted very generally, and we depend on reviewers of each analysis to do a responsible job of applying each AQT to the analysis being reviewed. - Any review of a risk analyses supporting risk management should consider improvements in those analyses.
-By design and for clarity and focus, we leave considerations of analysis improvement outside the scope of the AQT Battery, but note that they should be part of any review.
+So these AQTs are crafted very generally, and we depend on reviewers of each analysis to do a responsible job of applying each AQT to the analysis being reviewed. - This battery of tests will be continually improved over time.
+Each application will result in additional insights into new questions, reworded questions, examples to include, etc. Changes to this document will be marked by release number. - The Society for Risk Analysis encourages broad application of this Risk Analysis Quality Test to evaluate risk analyses in support of risk management decisions.
+The citation to note in resulting reports is: Risk Analysis Quality Test of the Society of Risk Analysis.